manelcagigos/CBWSFSW-Script/README.md

 I also made that the script works when the word you are searching is inside an URL, for example, if you are on Instagram and search for Potato and you click on the profile of someone that has potato in his name it will appear in the URL (www.instagram.com/potato) and the script will detect that and close the browser.

-It's a pretty invasive way of doing this, the script goes inside your local files and search for the database files of the browsers and execute the commands to search for the words in specific, so I would recommend using it in your own profile and devices.
+It's a pretty invasive way of doing this, the script goes inside your local files and search for the database files of the browsers and execute the commands to search for the words in specific, so I would recommend using it in your own profile and devices, it's safe to use but it could slow down your computer.

 > [!TIP]
 > I would recommend doing a .bat file so that you can program this script to work all the time and start automatically when you log in with your user in your computer, the script is made to work all the time, so it woun't stop if you don't stop it manually.